Best Outdoor Ice Skating Rinks for Chicago Kids and Families

 Most rinks on this list offer a website or app for skaters to check conditions before they head out to the rink.
 Families should also check to make sure skate rental is available if needed and obey all rink safety rules.

-Downtown Outdoor Skating Rinks
+Chicago Outdoor Ice Skating Rinks

 Skating Ribbon at Maggie Daley Park— Chicago LoopOpen through March 13, 2022

 Gallagher Way at Wrigley Field — Wrigleyville

 Little Cubs fans are welcome to skate right outside the Friendly Confines at Wrigley Field.
 Admission is free for children under 12.
 Skates are available to rent.
 After your skate, check out the adorable Christkindlmarket for a warm cup of cider or hot chocolate.

 Wicker Ice — Wicker Park